- Home

 Food

-Like so many holidays, food plays a key part in many people’s Diwali celebrations – whether by giving food to people in need, making offerings to the gods, delivering delectable dishes to neighbours, or enjoying a sit-down meal with family and friends.
+Like so many holidays, food plays a key part in many Diwali celebrations – whether giving food to people in need, making offerings to the gods, delivering delectable dishes to neighbours, or enjoying a meal with loved ones.

-One of the simplest ways to get involved with the festivities is by whipping up some Diwali-inspired dishes and sharing them with loved ones.
-With this in mind, we’ve pulled together some savoury snacks and sumptuous sweets for you to try…
+One of the simplest ways to get involved with the festivities is by whipping up some Diwali-inspired dishes and sharing them with friends and family.
+With this in mind, we’ve pulled together some savoury snacks and sumptuous sweets for you to make at home…

-Because Diwali is a time for visiting, hosting, and attending parties, finger foods are very popular.
+Because Diwali is a time for visiting, hosting, and attending parties, finger foods are popular.

-If you’re looking for a crowd-pleasing snack to make this Diwali, look no further than this aloo bonda recipe from Times Food.
+If you’re looking for a crowd-pleasing snack, look no further than this aloo bonda recipe from Times Food.
 These deep-fried, spiced potato bites are sold on the streets of Southern India and are particularly delicious when dipped in mango or tomato chutney.

 2. Papdi chaat